 “Preschool ISFPs are usually very fond of music and enjoy listening to tapes or making music.
 They are often little songbirds, humming tunes to themselves as they play quietly with their dolls or stuffed animals.”
 Nurture by Nature, p.
 256

 11:00 a.m.
 The “school” alarm beeps, so we all meet up together on the button rug down in the basement.
-We talk about the calendar together and record the weather.
+We talk about the calendar together, and then record the weather.
 K participates in the discussion, but chooses to keep playing rather than “do schoolwork” at her desk.
 (At this point, I keep all paper and pencil work strictly optional for K. I pushed A much too hard when she was in preK and really regret it now.)

 11:15 a.m.
 A and I are going through her math lesson together.
 K is listening to every word I say while alternating between her transportation tot trays, jumping on the trampoline, and playing with her dolls.
 She listens to her “favorite songs” playlist, which includes music from Signing Time and Rachel and the Treeschoolers.